mgechev/blog.mgechev.com/_posts/2012-11-24-javascript-sorting-performance-quicksort-v8.md

 {% highlight javascript %}function sort() { [native code] }{% endhighlight %}

 That&#8217;s why I&#8217;ve wrote not optimized version of mergesort and I&#8217;ve run it with generated array with 500k elements.
 I waited&#8230;waited&#8230;and at last, after about 15 minutes the array was sorted.
 It was quite disappointing.
 I decided that it was so slow because of the recursion inside it.
 I have had bad experience with DFS using recursion for manipulating the DOM tree.
 The result for the default sort was about 0.5 seconds.
 For that test I&#8217;ve used nodejs (<a href="https://en.wikipedia.org/wiki/Nodejs" target="_blank">it uses Google&#8217;s V8 engine</a>).
 After merge sort I&#8217;ve implemented heap sort.
 Also not bad algorithm with complexity O(nlog(n)).
 I though that it will be faster in Node.js because in my opinion that the recursion was the thing that made the mergesort so slow.
 I&#8217;ve generated another array with 500k elements using a simple perl script.
-The result was very interesting&#8230;In the chart bellow you can see mergesort compared to heapsort for array with 50k elements.
+The result was very interesting&#8230;In the chart below you can see mergesort compared to heapsort for array with 50k elements.

 <div id="attachment_237" style="width: 683px" class="wp-caption alignnone">
   <a href="http://blog.mgechev.com/wp-content/uploads/2012/11/50k-heap-vs-merge.png"><img class="size-full wp-image-237 " title="Heapsort vs Mergesort 50k" src="http://blog.mgechev.com/wp-content/uploads/2012/11/50k-heap-vs-merge.png" alt="" width="673" height="385" /></a><p class="wp-caption-text">